Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Results and discussion

+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}f}} Here the model accurately delineates the FLAIR-visible border of a cavitated \acrshort{isl}, whereas the ground truth annotation diverges significantly from the apparent lesion boundaries in the FLAIR sequence.
+Additionally, the model successfully identifies deep \acrshort{wmh} that were not segmented in the reference standard.

-In summary, the pseudolabel model's \acrshort{wmh} predictions are equally as plausible as the ground truth in almost all cases (and often smoother).
-It appears that the model usually segments the \acrshort{wmh} around the ventricular horns to a greater extent than the ground truth and is less susceptible to missing deep \acrshort{wmh}.
-The model is clearly capable of identifying the most obvious \acrshort{isl} and many more subtle instances too, but is likely to struggle for lesions of particularly low contrast relative to the surrounding healthy tissue.
+In summary, the pseudolabel model generates \acrshort{wmh} predictions that are consistently comparable in radiological plausibility to the ground truth, often exhibiting smoother boundary delineations.
+The model demonstrates a systemic tendency toward more expansive segmentation of periventricular \acrshort{wmh} and generally exhibits heightened sensitivity to subtle deep \acrshort{wmh} compared to the ground truth.
+While the model reliably detects both prominent and subtle \acrshort{isl} manifestations, it exhibits diminished sensitivity to lesions (or parts of lesions) characterised by low contrast relative to the surrounding healthy tissue.